heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 ```text
 Hello, world from a GET request method!
 ```

+This output shows that the server is responding to `GET` requests.

 Now, let's try to send a `POST` request to the server using curl: